-A few candidates' performance programmes did not meet the required time allocation of 15 minutes.
 Where judicious cuts had been made to accommodate timings, a few candidates were playing sections of music below the minimum requirements (Grade 5 or above).

-Chordal guitar and ukulele candidates did not always meet the requirements, as a few did not incorporate a melody along with chordal accompaniment in at least one piece.
+Chordal guitar and ukulele candidates did not always meet the requirements, as a few did not incorporate a minimum of 18 chords into a programme.